-This article will show you how to create an Erasure Code Pool in the ceph dashboard, along with the Erasure Code Profile for the pool to use.
+- This article will outline how to create an Erasure Code Pool in the Ceph Dashboard along with configuring the Erasure Code Profile necessary for the pool to use.

-2. Click “Create” to start creating a new pool
+- Click Create to start creating a new pool.

-- For Erasure code profile, the default is 2+1.
-If you are needing your a different profile, select the “+” button to create a new one.
+- For Erasure Code Profile, the default value for Ceph Nautilus is 2+1, but Octopus is 4+2.
+If you’re in need of a different profile, click the “+” button to create a new profile.

-Next step is we need to add the newly created pool to the cephfs filesystem to use for any shares we have created or plan to create.
+- The newly created pool will need to be added to the cephfs filesystem for use with any shares that have been created or planned to be created.

 - Log into any nodes of the ceph cluster and run the following command:

-- Once the pool is added successfully, you can verify by going to the Filesystems section of your dashboard and cehck for what pools are available under cephfs
+- Once the pool has been successfully added, it can be verified by checking the Filesystems section of the Ceph Dashboard.
+Check for pools that are available under cephfs.

 - Run the following command on the mount location of the filesystem:

-As you can in the output of the command, the “pool=data_ec” confirms the filesystem is using the erasure coded pool we created for storage.
+- The output from this command, pool=ec_2_1 confirms the filesystem is using the Erasure Coded pool that has been created for storage.